From One Malfunctioning Camera To A Legacy of Results

 Fortified by Experience and Strong Values… (Our Values)

-While the company has grown exponentially in both customers served and services offered, the original values that Elite was founded on still hold true today.
+While the company has grown exponentially in both customers served and services offered, the original values that Elite is founded on still hold true today.
 They include:

 - Continual investment in new technology and training